 - 1 small black plum thinly sliced, with peel

-- Combine the fruits and juices in a large pitcher.
+Combine the fruits and water in a large pitcher.

 - Refrigerate for at least 3 hours, overnight preferably, to allow for flavors to combine.